Senal-D-A-Gunaratna/Arch_dotfiles/README.md

 # Arch_dotfiles
 My Arch Linux dotfiles

-these are some of my dotfiles
-hope it helps :)
+these are my personal dotfiles hope it helps :)